Harshavignyan/FootBall/README.md

 - User and admin authentication with JWT.
 - NavBar with login, signup, and logout options.
 - Theme toggle for switching between light and dark modes.
-- **Reusable Components**: Enhanced code reusability and maintainability with dedicated components for input fields and password management.
+- **Reusable Components**: Enhanced code reusability and maintainability with dedicated components for input fields, password management, navigation, theme toggling, and profile management.

 ## Getting Started